fbpx

 Leverage in Options

-If we’re in a margin account and have full margin for options, the difference lies in the buying power reduction (BPR).
+If you have a margin account and have full margin for options, the difference lies in the buying power reduction (BPR).

 One of the 10 Pillars of trading followed by the traders at tastytrade is Trade Small and Trade Often.
 And leverage allows you to do just that.
 But you have to be prudent and not over leverage and take on more risk than you can handle.